 What do I need to know to prepare my appeal?

-The dismissal appeal form will be available beginning on Tuesday, May 17, 2022, and can be found here.
-The deadline to submit a regular appeal is Thursday, May 26, 2022.
-The deadline to submit an expedited appeal is Friday, May 20, 2022.
+- The dismissal appeal form will be available beginning on Wednesday, December 28, 2022, and can be found here.
+The deadline to submit both an expedited and regular appeal is Tuesday, January 3, 2023, at 11:59PM.

 What questions will I be asked on the dismissal appeal form?